FaceBLOXsite/faceblox.github.io/README.md

 # FaceBLOX
-The 2006 ROBLOX site which will be used for the 2006 ROBLOX revival, DEMOBLOX!
+The 2006 ROBLOX site which will be used for the 2006 ROBLOX revival, FaceBLOX!
 View log.CHANGELOG for changelog stuff.
 View the wiki for context.